rose-collectionservices/collection-services-manual/09-PRESERVATION/readme.md

 The process by which books enter and move through the queue is as follows:

-1.The Rare Book Cataloger sends all books with boards or covers that are flaking, fraying, or showing additional damage to preservation for acid free enclosures.
+1. The Rare Book Cataloger sends all books with boards or covers that are flaking, fraying, or showing additional damage to preservation for acid free enclosures.
 They also send all rare books with jackets to preservation for mylar jacket covers.
 2. Preservation issues identified at point of cataloging: catalogers will flag items for Preservation on the tab where they notate the call number and send them to Marking.
 3. After the item is properly marked, the Marking student moves those items to the designated “PreservationPrep” bays.
 4. Items are added to the [conservation list](https://emory.sharepoint.com/:x:/r/sites/EUVRoseLibrary/Shared%20Documents/Cataloging%20and%20Collection%20Processing/Preservation/Rose%20Library%20Conservation%20(non-exhibit)/MARBL_Conservation_List.xlsx?d=w481f92f98d334d7a9224cf3d97af184c&csf=1&web=1&e=3J99CG).
 5. Once the Rose Library liaison/Rare Book Cataloger is ready to send an item down to the conservation lab:
 	* Create an Aeon request for the item.
    	* In Aeon, document that the item is being sent to conservation: